-The spurious power, in watts, delivered to the transmitting half-wavelength dipole antenna shall be calculated from the antenna and generator impedances and the signal power from the generator.
+The spurious power, in watts, delivered to the transmitting half-wavelength dipole antenna shall be calculated from the antenna and generator impedances and the largest value of generator signal power.
 The attenuation of the spurious emission is calculated as 10 \log{10} of the ratio of the transmitter power to the spurious power.

-5.6.3 Sideband Spectrum Test
+§ 5.6.3 Sideband Spectrum Test

 The method described herein uses a spectrum analyzer to measure transmitter sidebands within several tens of kilohertz of the center frequency.
 The equipment shall be connected as shown in figure 11.
 Using the variable attenuator, adjust the unmodulated carrier signal for a full-scale signal of at least 60 dB above the noise as displayed on the spectrum analyzer.
 For this measurement, the electromagnetic compatibility test modulation shall be applied and the average envelope of the resulting spectrum measured at both plus and minus 10 kHz and plus and minus 20 kHz from the center frequency.
-The spectrum analyzer controls shall be adjusted so that approximately 50 kHz of transmitter spectrum is centered on the display.
-The image on the cathode ray tube of the spectrum analyzer should be similar to figure 12.
+The spectrum is centered on the display.
+The image on the cathode ray tube of the spectrum analyzer should be similar to figure 12 (page 16).